 - Line baking sheets with parchment paper.

-- Roll portions of cold dough between your palms to form balls.
+- Roll portions of cold dough between your palms to form balls the size of walnuts.

 - Place 1-inch apart on the lined baking tray.
 At this point, they can be frozen (see Notes below).

-- Bake for about 15 minutes, until they begin to brown on the edges and crack.
+- Bake for about 15 minutes, until they begin to brown around the edges and crack.

 For the coating: